rashmisubhash/instalily-casestudy/readme.md

 ### Hallucination Prevention
 Hallucination prevention is layered:
-- **Grounding before generation**
-  - Part IDs and model IDs are validated against local maps.
-  - Unknown models are marked unvalidated and handled explicitly.
+- **Grounding before generation** - Part IDs and model IDs are validated against local maps.
+Unknown models are marked unvalidated and handled explicitly.
-- **Scope and topic controls**
+- **Scope and topic controls** - Enforces scope guardrails and topic-drift checks to block unsupported appliances and prevent stale context from affecting new queries.
-  - Out-of-scope appliances are blocked with constrained responses.
-  - Topic-drift checks reduce stale context contamination.
-- **Post-generation checks**
-  - Generated part IDs are checked against the known catalog.
-  - Intent-specific validators enforce response quality constraints.
-  - Pydantic response contracts prevent malformed frontend payloads.
+- **Post-generation checks** - Validates generated part IDs against the catalog, applies intent-specific quality checks, and enforces Pydantic response contracts to prevent malformed frontend payloads.

 ### Cost-Aware Design
 Cost and latency controls are built into architecture choices: